 Plan Your Trip to NYC Through the ITP Program

-If you live outside of the United States, you might be able to earn a guarantee entry into the marathon if you plan your trip to the race through the ITP (International Travel Partner) program.
-Costs and availability of NYRR-recognized travel packages vary tremendously by country—Shoes & Gear—but all include airfare, accommodations, and of course, secured entry into the race.
+If you live outside of the United States, you might be able to earn a guaranteed entry into the marathon if you plan your trip to the race through the ITP (International Travel Partner) program.
+Costs and availability of NYRR-recognized travel packages vary tremendously by country—you can do your homework here—but all include airfare, accommodations, and of course, secured entry into the race.

-If you’ve finished 15 or more The Shoe Brands That Won the NYC Marathons, you are automatically allowed a spot Master the Half.
+If you’ve finished 15 or more New York City Marathons, you are automatically allowed a spot in all future NYC Marathons.

 Or, if you’re fortunate enough to have access to some sort of time-travel-enabling wormhole, dial things back a decade-and-a-half and get running.